Whoever does not take up their cross and follow me is not worthy of me.

 Helen returned to Congo after all the above and continued her life of service for Jesus among the African people.

-PRAYER: Thank You Lord for the wonderful trophies of grace, like Helen Rosevere, who encourage us in our walk with You who are truly worthy.
+PRAYER: Thank You, Lord, for the wonderful trophies of grace, like Helen Rosevere, who encourages us in our walk with You, who are truly worthy.